Own your expertise.

 One of my natural talents: I am really good at seeing, connecting and arranging ‘the dots’ to help others see the big picture (e.g. in a grant to present a clear and compelling ‘story’).

-Why I think it’s important: Research makes the world a better place, whether it’s informing policy, changing practice or making new drugs or gadgets, etc. If I can help researchers achieve their goals, then we will all gain from that!
+Why I think that’s important: Research makes the world a better place, whether it’s informing policy, changing practice or making new drugs or gadgets, etc. If I can help researchers achieve their goals, then we will all gain from that!

 How I’m innovating to drive change: I’m constantly learning from different sources, including the small biz community.
 I love meeting new people and learning new skills and ideas, so I can pass them on to others.
+My latest is Clifton Strengths - I think it’s a game changer…

-How has your leadership built capacity: I love connecting the ‘dots’, including people!
+How has my leadership built capacity: I love connecting the ‘dots’, including people!
 I was a co-founder of UQ’s Research Administrators Network (back in the 2000’s) and also a co-founder of the OG ARC ITTC manager network (now broader ITRP network).
 I love that both networks continue to this day, supporting the sharing of information about best practice research management.

 The impact I’ve had so far: In essence, I think of myself as a research facilitator.
 Through Empirical, I’ve helped hundreds of researchers across diverse disciplines improve their grant writing skills and win funding ($350M and counting), that ultimately leads to more research impact.
 I’ve also supported Centre Directors and ADRs across various Uni roles.

 How my research skills show up in everyday life: Instead of making solutions in the lab, I now love mixing fabric paints and doing ‘experiments’ in my own ‘wet lab’ (aka studio).
+Once a scientist…

 The most interesting place I’ve been: Antarctica.
 It was really cool… ;)